BaCoNeers/ftc-tutorial/setup/cloning-the-baconeers-eskybot-git-repository.md

 # Cloning the BaCoNeers EskyBot git repository with TortoiseGit

+> Note: we don't use Android Studio's _Check out project from version control_ because the repository does not contain the Android Studio project files.

 Choose the directory where you want to build the project from.
 Don't use a GoogleDrive or One Drive for this, use a local disk.

 * Navigate to the directory in Windows Explorer \(Win+E\)